kweston/arxivchat/arxiv_chat/README.md

 As a proof of concept, I have extracted text from Meta's Llama 2 LLM released on July 18th 2023, and loaded this into a vector store which the model then uses as a source of additional knowledge when answering queries.

 Future work will allow any other research paper to be queried in a similar manner.
+We could also include a series of papers and compare results and methodology between them.

 # Usage

 To load the baseline chatbot without any specific domain knowledge you can use the --no_tools option
 ```
-python arxivchat.py --live --no_tools
+python arxivchat.py --no_tools
 ```
 Then navigate to http://127.0.0.1:7860/ in a browser.
 See the example output below.
 <img width="831" alt="arxiv_chat_notools" src="https://github.com/kweston/langchain_sandbox/assets/1307463/14526979-ded7-4e6b-9877-373b45d39d5c">